11 Habits Or Favors You Should STOP Doing To Improve Your Relationship

 At the end of the day, we are all novices when it comes to love and long-term romantic relationships.

-So if you see yourself in this list and see some behaviors or habits you may need to explore, be easy on yourself!
+So if you see yourself in this list of relationship habits and see some behaviors you may need to explore, be easy on yourself!
 No one hands us a guidebook on how to have healthy, functional relationships.

-But if you would like some personalized, compassionate and highly skilled support in this arena, please feel free to book a complimentary consult call.
+But if you would like some personalized, compassionate and highly skilled couples therapy, please feel free to book a complimentary consult call.
 We would love to support you.